VITObelgium/asb-usecases/README.md

 <img src="resources/demo_gettingstarted/roi.png" width="400"/><br><em>Figure: Area of interest</em>

 <br>
 <ins>

+The straightforward approach for the query would be to return an array JSON-ized arrays (for B4 and B8), something similar to:

+    [
+      '["/path/to/data/S2B_20180605T105029_31UFS_TOC-B04_10M_V200.tif","/path/to/data/S2B_20180605T105029_31UFS_TOC-B08_10M_V200.tif"]',
+      ...
+    ]

-Due to the current limitation on the length of the strings in the list (imposed by the splitter), the strings are encoded as follows:
+Unfortunately, due to the current limitation on the length of the strings in the list imposed by the splitter, the strings have to be encoded as follows:

     /path/to/data/S2B_20180605T105029_31UFS_TOC-B0+4_10M_V200.tif+8_10M_V200.tif

 This string has to be split at '+' characters and the first entry is the common prefix of the rest of the array.
-In this case this represents a list of two files:
+This represents the same list of the two files as above:

     /path/to/data/S2B_20180605T105029_31UFS_TOC-B04_10M_V200.tif
     /path/to/data/S2B_20180605T105029_31UFS_TOC-B08_10M_V200.tif